NL4Py: Agent-Based Modeling in Python with Parallelizable NetLogo Workspaces: Motivation and significance

+Agent-based modeling is a widely used modeling and simulation technique where complex adaptive systems \cite{mitchell2009complexity,farmer2009economy,janssen2006empirically,axtell2008rise,siebers2010discrete} are replicated as the result of micro-scale interactions of autonomous agents.
+Agent-based models are capable of reproducing emergent properties of real-world complex adaptive systems such as dynamic equilibria, non-linearity, and high sensitivity to initial conditions.
+Agent-based models often produce a vast space of possible macro-scale outcomes \cite{lee2015complexities} that require rigorous statistical scrutiny to characterize.
+Techniques used range from simple factorial experiments, Monte-Carlo experiments, single or multi-objective parameter calibration/optimization \cite{stonedahl2010behaviorsearch}, sensitivity analysis \cite{lee2015complexities,ligmann2014using}, model/rule discovery \cite{gunaratne2017alternate}, and pattern identification \cite{cherel2015beyond}.
+Performing such experiments requires controlling agent-based models through an external application, perferrable written in a scripting language, rich with quick and easy-to-use statistical, computational, and machine learning libraries that are easily parallelizable.

-At the time of writing, \proglang{NetLogo} \citep{wilensky1999netlogo,wilensky2015introduction} is the most popular ABM toolkit used in the socio-ecological modeling community (see Fig. \ref{fig:usage}).
-As ABM has seen a rapid rise in application across several domains, the usage of \proglang{NetLogo} has also increased. \proglang{NetLogo} is a simple, dynamically-typed, pseudo-functional programming language, influenced by \proglang{Logo} and \proglang{Lisp}, accompanied with a drag-and-drop user interface builder for parameter controls and model output display, making it quick and easy to learn.
-For this reason, \proglang{NetLogo} has played a crucial role in the computational social sciences in particular, enabling researchers with modest, or no, programming skills to quickly develop and experiment with agent-based models.
-While many other agent-based modeling frameworks exist with varying popularity (eg. \proglang{Repast Simphony/HPC} \citep{north2013complex,collier2013parallel}, \proglang{MASON} \citep{luke2005mason}, \proglang{AnyLogic} \citep{Borshchev:2013:ANR:2675807.2675980}), \proglang{NetLogo} has remained the platform of choice for many conducting agent-based modeling research.
+At the time of writing, NetLogo \cite{wilensky1999netlogo,wilensky2015introduction} is the most popular agent-based modeling toolkit used in computational research.
+NetLogo is a dynamically-typed, pseudo-functional programming language, influenced by Logo and Lisp, accompanied by a drag-and-drop graphical user interface builder for parameter controls and model output display, making it quick and easy to learn.
+For this reason, NetLogo has enabled domain scientists with modest, to no, programming skills to quickly develop and experiment with agent-based models.
+While many other agent-based modeling frameworks exist with varying popularity (eg. Repast Simphony/HPC \cite{north2013complex,collier2013parallel}, MASON \cite{luke2005mason}, AnyLogic \cite{Borshchev:2013:ANR:2675807.2675980}), NetLogo has remained the platform of choice for many conducting agent-based modeling research.
+Python has quickly become the preferred language for machine learning and data analysis, thanks to its extensive, well-maintained collection of open-source machine learning and statistics libraries, such as Numpy \cite{oliphant2006guide}, SciPy \cite{mckinney-proc-scipy-2010}, Pandas \cite{mckinney2011pandas}, SALib \cite{herman2017salib}, Scikit-learn \cite{pedregosa2011scikit}, DEAP \cite{DEAP_JMLR2012}, and Matplotlib \cite{hunter2007matplotlib}, to name a few.
+Additionally, Python's ease of use and short learning curve paired with browser-based integrated development environments such as Jupyter notebook \cite{Kluyver:2016aa} has made it the language of choice for many looking to perform quick, shareable, data intensive experiments.